 We are always willing to make visits in the community to educate children about animal safety and responsible pet ownership.
-If your school or group would like us to visit your classroom or meeting please contact the shelter manager at 204.822.9413 or email@example.com.
+If your school or group would like us to visit your classroom or meeting please contact our team at 204.822.9413.

 - NEVER leave an animal in a hot car.
 It takes only minutes for an animal to get heat stroke and suffocate.
 No matter how short your shopping trip, bring your pet home first!